END TERRAIN (CD / LP) / PROFOUND LORE

 NEW CATASTROPHISM (2xCD) / PROFOUND LORE

-INFINITE DISSOLUTION (CD & CASSETTE) / RELAPSE RECORDS
+INFINITE DISSOLUTION (CD) / RELAPSE RECORDS

 RETURN TO ANNIHILATION (CD) / RELAPSE RECORDS